jstraits/frontend-nanodegree-mobile-portfolio/README.md

 - modified css: body was used in 3 places, and all children would inherit, so combined into one body tag
 - used cssmin plugin to minify css
 - used inline-styles plugin to inline style sheets
+- modified JS and CSS for pizza.html to optimize scrolling, comments in main.js

 ## Website Performance Optimization portfolio project